archeofoss/2021/programme.md

 _BDUS4 REST API: programmatic access to bdus4 web databases to build Rich Internet Applications or Desktop apps_

-Workshop by Julian Bogdani

-Sapienza Università di Roma
+Workshop by Julian Bogdani, Sapienza Università di Roma

 REST APIs are a popular way for data exchange between web apps.
 Based on JSON, they are extremely easy to consume.
 Bradypus webDB integrates a secure API to expose the contents of a database through HTTP using JSON.
 The workshop will focus on a complete overview of this functionality and will introduce the participants to shortSQL, a secure and compact version of SQL used to communicate with BDUS4.
 The API can be used to build web apps or to consume data on Desktop applications (es.
 QGIS).